kstine93/Sandbox/README.md

 > 2. Network my kubernetes instance on Minikube to API
 > 3. Test
 > 4. (stretch) set up better secrets management using K8s secrets.

+---

+> Mar 3, 2023
+> I've gotten a postgres instance up-and-running.
+Need to now deploy my API and see if it can connect (try to use basic version first?)